dylanebert/VibeGame/llms.txt

 Foundation for declarative XML entity creation with parent-child hierarchies and attribute shorthands.

 ### Rendering
-Three.js rendering pipeline with meshes, lights, and cameras.
+Three.js rendering pipeline with meshes, lights, cameras, and post-processing effects.

 ### Respawn
 Automatic respawn system that resets entities when falling below Y=-100.